Poor People's Campaign: Aftermath and impact

 The campaign did produce some changes, however subtle.
 They included more money for free and reduced lunches for school children and Head Start programs in Mississippi and Alabama.
 The USDA released surplus commodities to the nation's one-thousand poorest counties, food stamps were expanded, and some federal welfare guidelines were streamlined.
 Marian Wright Edelman formed a network of agency bureaucrats concerned about poverty issues.
 Activists in the National Welfare Rights Organization also gained important connections in the capital.
 Meanwhile, other marchers, especially Chicano activists, spoke of eye-opening experiences that made them more sophisticated in their thinking about poverty and their relationships with each other, when they returned West.

 The SCLC organized a protest caravan, driven by mule-power, to work its way down to the Republican National Convention in Miami Beach, Florida, in early August.
 Nixon continued to make rioting a campaign issue, explicitly seeking the votes of suburban whites, "the nonshouters, the nondemonstrators", by promising increased policing, crackdowns on rioters, and an end to educational integration.

 The Mule Train traveled on and arrived in Chicago for the turbulent Democratic Convention in Chicago, where the demonstrators got caught in the midst of violence in the streets surrounding the convention site.

 In 1969, a Poor People's Campaign delegation, including Abernathy, met with President Nixon and asked him to address hunger and malnutrition.

 During the 1972 Democratic National Convention, Abernathy and the SCLC organized "Resurrection City II" in Miami.
-There, they camped alongside other groups, including Students for a Democratic Society and Jerry Rubin's Yippees.
+There, they camped alongside other groups, including Students for a Democratic Society and Jerry Rubin's Yippies.

 In 2017, the Poor People's Campaign: A National Call for a Moral Revival was launched with the goal of bringing the original work of the Poor People's Campaign forward.